The effects of cancer treatment on the skin

 Why does cancer treatment cause skin changes?

-During radiation therapy, beams of radiation pass through the skin, which can damage both healthy and cancerous cells.
+Similarly, radiotherapy damages both healthy and cancerous cells too, by using radiation beams through the skin.
 If you receive frequent radiation treatments, your skin cells may not have enough time to repair and regenerate between treatments.
 The exposed skin may peel off faster than it can grow back after radiation therapy, resulting in sores and, in rare cases, ulcers.

 By understanding what might happen to your skin, you can reduce the risk of infections and prepare yourself for any side effects that may arise.
 To learn about all possible side effects of your treatment, contact your doctor.